apache/directory-fortress-enmasse/README.txt

       <password>m@nager123</password>
 </server>

-note: If you followed the installation steps of Fortress QUICKSTART your Tomcat Manager creds would be as above.
+note: If you followed the installation steps of Fortress Ten Minute Guide your Tomcat Manager creds would be as above.

 b.
 Enter maven command to deploy to Tomcat:
 # $M2_HOME/bin/mvn tomcat:deploy